HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Response

 The response body is empty.
-The `user` cookie is removed.
+The `userId` is deleted on the client side.

 #### Status codes